bizcochillo/recipes/linux/LPIC_5_Network.md

   ```console
   iptables -I INPUT 1 -p tcp --dport 80 -j ACCEPT
   ```

+  After restarting the service, we can see that new rules remain.

 # 09 - METHODS TO TUNNEL TRAFFIC

+  ## Creating SSH tunels

+  ## Installing openVPN server

+  ## Configuring openVPN server

+  ## Configuring openVNP client

 # 10 - MONITORING THE NETWORK